contentful/renovate-config/docs/index.md

 We have also found the [Dependency Dashboard](https://docs.renovatebot.com/key-concepts/dashboard/) (enabled by default using this base configuration, [example here](https://github.com/contentful/cd-scaffolder/issues/2119)) a useful tool for getting an overview of the status of dependency updates.

 Another benefit of Renovate is that configuration is shareable/reusable, which means we can be more consistent in how we update dependencies without duplicating the same boilerplate configuration across many repos.

+## Setup

+If you want to get started with Renovate on your repository, you will need to request for the [GitHub App](https://github.com/organizations/contentful/settings/installations/28065986) to be installed on your repository.
+You can reach out to [#team-mechagodzilla](https://contentful.slack.com/archives/C04SAS5V38Q) if you need any help doing this.

+Once the app is installed on your repository, a PR will be created to create the configuration `renovate.json` file.
+You should merge this to complete the setup of Renovate.

+Once you have done this, you can configure any additional managers you may require specifically for your project.